Dozens of Afghan troops surrender to Taliban in central province

 A Defense Ministry spokesman acknowledged that the troops were now in Taliban custody but disputed the characterization of their action as surrender, suggesting instead they might have been captured.

 The soldiers were taken into Taliban custody on Saturday, a day before the U.S. Special Inspector General for Afghanistan Reconstruction released data showing the Afghan government had lost control of or influence over more than 2 percent of the territory it controlled between May and August.
-Overall, the Taliban are believed to control about 10 percent more of Afghan territory.
+Overall, about a third of the country is under insurgent control or at risk of falling to their control, the report said.

 Afghan security analyst Ali Mohammad Ali said Afghan forces could be finding it difficult to keep up with increasing Taliban attacks across Afghanistan.
 The militants have been threatening some major urban centers, including Kunduz in the north and Lashkar Gar in Helmand province in the southwest.
 Afghan military officials have often complained that they do not get reinforcements in a timely manner and are often left short of supplies.